A Survey on Point-of-Interest Recommendations Leveraging Heterogeneous Data: Background and Preliminaries

 \subsection{Previous Reviews on Point-of-Interest Recommendation}

 With an increasing emergence of research on POI RSs in recent years, a plethora of models have been proposed to tackle the problem of providing personalized POI recommendations.
-There have been several review articles highlighting the major findings and limitations from a certain perspective.
+There have been several review articles highlighting the major findings and limitations from different perspectives.